The Bankrate promise

 Why is car insurance for teens more expensive?

 When you have a teen driver, the increased cost to insure them can be high.
-By finding ways to save, you could insure a teen driver with the best coverage at an affordable rate.
+However, some strategies may help you save on your auto insurance, even if you have a young driver on your policy.

 Consider usage-based insurance

 Some companies offer usage-based insurance, or telematics, for drivers looking to save on insurance.
 With usage-based insurance, the insurance company tracks the user’s driving habits through a device plugged into the car or a mobile app.
-Most companies offer an initial discount for allowing them to track usage, and then will adjust your premium based on driving habits.
-This method is also a good way for you to track your teens driving to see if they are being responsible behind the wheel.
+Most companies offer an initial discount for allowing them to track usage and then adjust your premium based on driving habits.
+Some carriers, like State Farm, even offer telematics programs designed for young drivers.
+This method may also be a good way for you to track your teen’s driving to see if they are being responsible behind the wheel.

 Choose your car wisely

-The type of car you drive has an effect on your car insurance premium, and can make a significant difference when insuring a teen driver.
-If you are in the market for a new car for your teen to drive, consider a used car instead.
-Used cars may be cheaper to insure and you may be able to save even more if you don’t need full coverage insurance.
+The type of car you drive has an effect on your car insurance premium and may make a significant difference when insuring a teen driver.
+If you are in the market for a new car for your teen to drive, you might want to consider a used car instead.
+Used cars may be cheaper to insure, and you may be able to save even more if you don’t need full coverage insurance.

 Discuss habits with your teen

-When teens get their license, they have a new set of responsibilities to adhere to.
-Discuss with your teen how their habits can affect them and others.
-Being a good driver can help them prevent tickets and accidents, which helps keep everyone safe on the road and allows you to keep discounts on the policy.
-For example, if your teen qualifies for the good student discount, let them know how much it saves and how important it is to maintain good grades.
+When teens get their licenses, they have a new set of responsibilities in their day-to-day life.
+You may want to discuss with your teen how their habits can affect them and others.
+Being a good driver may help them avoid tickets and accidents, which helps keep everyone safe on the road and likely allows you to maintain more affordable coverage.

 Frequently asked questions